-Private equity buyers provide equity support/commitment letters as a way to provide surety to the seller that the price will be paid (and other eventual pecuniary obligations fulfilled).
-Parent company guarantees (which in theory offer a stronger protection vis-à-vis equity support instruments) or having the private equity fund entering the agreement as a joint and several obligor are situations which are not seen as often.
+Private equity buyers provide equity support/ commitment letters as a way to provide surety to the seller that the price will be paid (and other eventual pecuniary obligations fulfilled).
+Parent company guarantees (which in theory offer stronger protection vis-à-vis equity support instruments) or having the private equity fund enter the agreement as a joint and several obligor are situations which are not seen as often.

-In transactions regarding businesses with volatile turnover and where management remains in the company (such as MBOs) earn-outs are many times agreed on by the parties to the transaction.
+In transactions regarding businesses with volatile turnover and where management remains in the company (such as MBOs) earn-outs are often agreed by the parties to the transaction.